 Is a term used to describe an entity that is involved in a deal, but not directly as one of the entities that close the deal.
 In privacy policies, the term is often used to avoid being blamed, as the publisher, for something any third party might do to the user.
 For example, additional software that is included in a bundler, will usually be referred to as “third-party software”.

-In cyber-security is a group or person behind a malicious incident.
+In cybersecurity, a threat actor is a group or person behind a malicious incident.
 As it is sometimes unclear whether an attack was done by one person or whether there is a group or organization involved, we use this as a general term to describe the responsible entity.

 Is short for Top Level Domain.
 This is the right hand part of a domain name.
 Examples are .com, .gov, and . info.
 In the hierarchical structure of the DNS system these are at the highest level, hence the name.
 A complete list of valid TLDs can be found at the ICANN.org site.